poseidon-boi/NodeJSMongoDBProject/README.md

 Just visiting the URL will cause all of the cards to deploy.
 If the UUID of one of the cards is passed as a parameter in the URL, only that card will be displayed.
 Here's how you can do it.

 https://cardsproject.vercel.app/?uuid=uuid-of-card

+Alternatively, you can just click the UUID of the card to achieve the same thing.